Work in the open

 Where you start a thread determines what Claude can reach, who else can pick the work up, and which standing conventions apply.Pick the right surface

-When either would work, prefer the channel.
+When more than one surface would work, prefer a channel.
 Work that happens there compounds, because Claude can draw on it in later threads and teammates can find it, redirect it, or build on it.

 If Claude says it can’t reach something in a channel, the channel likely wasn’t granted that access.
 See How agent identity works.